**PixelCNC v1.69b - User Guide**

 : Allows a layer's contribution to the canvas to be independently smoothed before compositing with the canvas.
 The pixel radius is in canvas-pixels, not the original pixels of the input image for raster-layers.
 This ensures that the smoothing radius is uniform between all layers and the canvas, though it does mean that the physical radius of the smoothing will vary with changes to the canvas resolution.

-: This allows setting the height of the outer area or "background" of the layer, which is also composited with the canvas using the layer's blending mode.
+: This allows setting the height of the area outside of a layer's 3D volume, the "background" of the layer, which is also composited with the canvas using the layer's blending mode.

 : Layers are blended with the canvas by several different methods according to the blending mode chosen for the layer.
 It's important to keep in mind that not just the layer's volume is blended with the canvas.
 The area around the layer is also blended with the canvas along with the layer's contents themselves.
 The layer's Z-Fill determines the value that will be applied to the canvas using the layer's blend mode.
 The default blend mode for layers is 'Maximum'.